AheheXx1982/wenxin/src/content/blog/en/options/course/options-safety-belt.md

 ---
 title: 'Warning: Options Will Bankrupt You?
-Only Drunk Gamblers Think So (Options Awakening 02)'
+Only Drunk Gamblers Think So (Options Awakening 02·Risk Control)'
 description: "In the public eye, options are high-leverage gambling; in experts' eyes, options are precision risk control shields.
 This article teaches you how to use 'defined risk' and 'adjustment techniques' to cage the black swan."
 date: 2025-12-08
 categories: